How to Win an Insider Trading Case

 How are Insider Trading Cases Uncovered?

 Securities regulation in the United States has various components.
 At the top of the regulatory structure is the SEC, which maintains nationwide jurisdiction to investigate and enforce the federal securities laws.
 However, the SEC relies heavily on the securities industry’s self-regulatory efforts.
 Accordingly, all of the stock exchanges in the United States maintain active market surveillance and enforcement divisions.
-Similar surveillance and enforcement groups are in place at the National Association of Securities Dealers (the “NASD”), which regulates securities traded over-the-counter on the Nasdaq electronic system.
+Similar surveillance and enforcement groups are in place at the Financial Industry Regulatory Authority (“FINRA”), which regulates securities traded over-the-counter on the Nasdaq electronic system.
 These industry groups are known as self-regulatory organizations (“SRO’s”).

 The SRO’s will first obtain trading records to determine who was trading in the company’s stock immediately prior to the announcement.
 Immediate red flags will arise if any of the company’s officers or directors traded in the company’s stock.
 The names of senior officers and directors are easily obtained from the company’s public filings with the SEC.